 Your next choice is Philip Ziegler’s Crown and People.

 Mass Observation doesn’t exist anymore, but Sussex University took over the archive and I have spent a lot of time down in Brighton, researching what ordinary people were thinking about the monarchy.
 For example, the role that it played during the Second World War in keeping up national morale.
-There was Mass Observation for the Silver Jubilee of 1977, so Crown and People concludes with popular reactions to the Queen’s first Jubilee.
-Now we are on her third.
+There was Mass Observation for the Silver Jubilee of 1977, so Crown and People concludes with popular reactions to Queen Elizabeth’s first Jubilee.
+She had another three before she died in 2022.
 Mass Observation is a remarkable historical archive of not-so-changing British attitudes towards the monarchy.

-Although she is obviously very popular today, I think it is fair to say that the Queen has had her ups and downs in terms of people’s perceptions.
-A low point, it could be argued, was her relationship with Princess Diana – which is discussed in your final book, The Diana Chronicles by Tina Brown.
+Although she was obviously very popular, I think it is fair to say that Queen Elizabeth had her ups and downs in terms of people’s perceptions.
+A low point, it could be argued, was her relationship with Princess Diana—which is discussed in your final book, The Diana Chronicles by Tina Brown.

 Diana is such a major figure in the history of the British monarchy and also in British popular culture.
-Her death and the week before her funeral were an absolutely crucial moment in the history of the monarchy and its relationship to the people – and the Queen herself played the central role in that, as I describe in my own book.
+Her death and the week before her funeral were an absolutely crucial moment in the history of the monarchy and its relationship to the people—and Queen Elizabeth herself played the central role in that, as I describe in my own book.

 Five Books interviews are expensive to produce.
 If you're enjoying this interview, please support us by donating a small amount.

 Tina’s book captures Diana with such raciness, charm and insight.
 The book is based on incredible research.
-One of Tina’s strengths is that she is a great British journalist, who has been living in America for many years.
-So she embodies that slightly bemused and admiring attitude of America towards the British monarchy.
-I think some Americans almost wish they had a monarchy – and, of course, they do.
+One of Tina’s strengths is that she is a great British journalist who has been living in America for many years.
+So she embodies that slightly bemused and admiring attitude of America toward the British monarchy.
+I think some Americans almost wish they had a monarchy—and, of course, they do.
 The American president gets selected by an arduous and ludicrously expensive and drawn-out electoral process.
-Then he – not yet she – is promptly turned into a monarch, complete with a First Family and all the trappings of empire.
+Then he—not yet she—is promptly turned into a monarch, complete with a First Family and all the trappings of empire.
 If you happen to be called Kennedy or Bush you are treated as part of a royal dynasty, and you are entitled to be considered for future succession.

-How does Tina Brown define the relationship between the Queen and Diana?
+How does Tina Brown define the relationship between Queen Elizabeth and Diana?

-One of the things you see in The Diana Chronicles is the way in which there was more fondness and closeness between Diana and the Queen than people realise.
-The Queen, if only through a sense of duty, bent over backwards to support her daughter-in-law through her early difficulties.
+One of the things you see in The Diana Chronicles is the way in which there was more fondness and closeness between Diana and Queen Elizabeth than people realise.
+Queen Elizabeth, if only through a sense of duty, bent over backwards to support her daughter-in-law through her early difficulties.
 Right at the start of the marriage, she realised something was wrong and brought in the best medical and psychological help she could.
-She talked to the newspaper editors and tried to get them to lay off Diana and create less pressure, although she didn’t realise in those early days the full horror for Diana of the fact that Charles had given his heart to someone else – Camilla Parker Bowles.
+She talked to the newspaper editors and tried to get them to lay off Diana and create less pressure, although she didn’t realise in those early days the full horror for Diana of the fact that Charles had given his heart to someone else—Camilla Parker Bowles.

-And what does Tina Brown say that Diana felt towards the Queen?
+And what does Tina Brown say that Diana felt towards Queen Elizabeth?

-Tina has some very good quotes showing Diana’s respect for the Queen.
-But she also shows how, when Diana gave that famous interview saying how she wanted to be “queen of people’s hearts” that, consciously or subconsciously, she was issuing a challenge to the Queen and had taken a step too far.
+Tina has some very good quotes showing Diana’s respect for Queen Elizabeth.
+But she also shows how, when Diana gave that famous interview saying how she wanted to be ‘queen of people’s hearts’ that, consciously or subconsciously, she was issuing a challenge to the Queen and had taken a step too far.

-Despite the Queen’s somewhat fraught relations with various people, such as Princess Diana and to some extent Prince Charles, one thing she truly excels in is her role as a grandmother.
+Despite Queen Elizabeth’s somewhat fraught relations with various people, such as Princess Diana and to some extent Prince Charles, one thing she truly excelled in was her role as a grandmother.

-The public wanted the Queen to be their mummy or grandmother – while the Queen felt that her first duty was to her grandsons.
+The public wanted Queen Elizabeth to be their mummy or grandmother—while she felt that her first duty was to her grandsons.
 We can relate to that as a touching human family response, but of course it has turned out to be a major factor in the ongoing strength of the monarchy.
-Despite the difficulties the Queen has had in her relationship with Prince Charles, she gets on extremely well with her grandchildren.
-In this she is perhaps a bit like her grandfather, George V. She has a marvellous relationship with both William and Harry, and has helped bring them on as model characters, in most people’s eyes, for the future of the monarchy.
+Despite the difficulties that Queen Elizabeth had in her relationship with Prince Charles, she got on extremely well with her grandchildren.
+In this she is perhaps a bit like her grandfather, George V. She had a marvellous relationship with both William and Harry, and helped bring them up as model characters, in most people’s eyes, for the future of the monarchy.
 Whatever doubts people may have about Princes Charles, they feel that the long-term future of the monarchy is in very safe hands with William and Catherine, and Harry as a backup.

-What kind of influence do you think the Queen has on the rest of the world?
+What kind of influence do you think Queen Elizabeth had on the rest of the world?

-People in Britain, and indeed in America, forget that Elizabeth II is not just queen of Great Britain but also queen of many other realms, such as Australia, Canada and New Zealand – to whom she is, in fact, Elizabeth I. She is head of the Commonwealth, a family of 54 different countries which used to be just members of the British Empire.
-But now you get African countries like Angola, never in the British Empire, that want to join the Commonwealth – which is a great tribute to the Queen.
+People in Britain, and indeed in America, forget that Elizabeth II was not just queen of Great Britain but also queen of many other realms, such as Australia, Canada and New Zealand—for whom she is, in fact, Elizabeth I. She is head of the Commonwealth, a family of 54 different countries which used to be just members of the British Empire.
+But now you get African countries like Angola, never in the British Empire, that want to join the Commonwealth—which is a great tribute to the Queen.

-I often like to remind Americans that while the Queen has been to America three or four times officially in the course of her reign, in that same period she had been to Canada over 20 times, because she is of course the Queen of Canada.
+I often like to remind Americans that while Queen Elizabeth went to America three or four times officially in the course of her reign, in that same period she went to Canada over 20 times, because she was of course the Queen of Canada.
 I think one of the reasons why Canadians are so fond of the Queen and the monarchy is because it is what distinguishes them from America.
-Although, of course, she paid quite a few private visits to Kentucky to inspect the racehorses there, which are her great passion in life.
+Although, of course, she paid quite a few private visits to Kentucky to inspect the racehorses there, which were her great passion in life.

 How would you sum up the importance of Queen Elizabeth II?

-I think the Queen is Britain’s number one asset as a focus of British history and past glory, while also showing our ability to change and adapt to the modern world, in the same way that she has been able to do.
+I think the Queen was Britain’s number one asset as a focus of British history and past glory, while also showing our ability to change and adapt to the modern world, in the same way as she was able to do.